Municue

 2 hearings·Last: Mar 5, 2026·Zoning·Corridor·Notable

-Sewdat Persaud is seeking to establish a Commercial Service District on property currently zoned for Community Retail, located south of East Overton Road between Bonnie View Road and East Illinois Avenue.
-This would allow commercial service uses on the site rather than the retail-focused development currently permitted there.
+Sewdat Persaud seeks approval to establish a Commercial Service District on property currently zoned for community retail, located south of East Overton Road.
+This zoning change would allow different types of commercial businesses and services to operate on the site than currently permitted under existing zoning.
 The City Plan Commission is reviewing the application.

 City Plan Commission